manognya-b/electronic_affidavit/README.md

 # electronic_affidavit
-A facial recognition system created using YOLOv5, MERN, Flask, and MongoDB.
+A facial recognition system created using YOLOv5, MERN, FastAPI, and MongoDB.

 ## Initial Motivation: